Wait. Don't leave yet ✋

 Notion collaboration feature

 Integrations: Notion connects with tools such as Slack, Google Drive, GitHub, Figma, and Asana.
-This allows information from other apps to live in one central workspace.
+This lets you pull information from other apps into Notion.

 Notion integrations